-Ashley Scott is an American artist born in 1986 in Chicago, IL.
+Ashley Scott is an American artist living and working in Berlin.

-During the residence she travelled to Europe and Asia to build art installations and develop concept cars.
+Through the Toyota Creatives Residence, she travelled across Europe and Asia participating in exhibitions and creating concept cars.

-In 2014 she moved to Berlin to expand her artistic practice.
-Since 2016 she is represented by White Square Gallery Berlin.
+She moved to Berlin in 2014 and since 2016, she is represented by White Square Gallery Berlin.

 Her works are featured in the permanent collections of Museum Reinickendorf in Berlin, Centre Never Apart in Montréal, Hotel Centrovital Berlin, Zahnklinik Krankenhausträger GMBH Berlin and TUI Deutschland.